 (d) azimuthal quantum number.

-4. Period in Modern periodic table indicates the value of ‘n’ i.e. principal quantum number.
+4. The period in Modern periodic table indicates the value of ‘n’ i.e. a principal quantum number.

 Q-34) Which of the following statements related to the modern periodic table is incorrect?

 (a) The p-block has 6 columns because a maximum of 6 electrons can occupy all the orbitals in a p-shell.